 Early Park Admission applies for Universal Orlando Hotel guests – 1 hour before normal opening time for Universal Studios and Island of Adventures and 30 minutes early for Volcano Bay Waterpark.

-We strongly suggest if you’re staying on-site to use these early opening times strategically to make the most of no queues for the most popular rids (in most cases – run straight to the Harry Potter sections on the park!)
+We strongly suggest if you’re staying on-site, use these early opening times strategically to make the most of no queues for the most popular rides (in most cases – run straight to the Harry Potter sections on the park!)

-Do also bear in mind many other hotel guests will have the same idea! factor this into your shuttle time from your resort; the buses are plentiful, but there will be ques and delays, especially at peak times of the year which could eat into your Early admission hour!
+Remember that many other hotel guests will have the same idea!
+Factor this into your shuttle time from your resort; the buses are plentiful, but there will be queues and delays, especially at peak times of the year, which could eat into your Early admission hour!

 Parking at Universal Orlando

-Despite its size, the parking here is well organized and easy to connect to the theme parks.
-Once you’ve parked – sometimes the luck of the draw just how close you are, you come into the same arrival point as shuttles and public transport, where security checks are carried out before you enter the Universal complex.
+Despite its size, the parking at Universal Orlando is well organized, and easy to connect to the theme parks.
+Once you’ve parked – sometimes the luck of the draw just how close you are, you come to the same arrival point as shuttles and public transport, where security checks are carried out before you enter the Universal complex.

 If you’re using your car’s navigation system or Google Maps, simply plugin: